thebigpotatoe/Effortless-SPIFFS/README.md

 ### Opening files as a string

-The first method `openFile` accesses data stored in the SPIFFS using the eSPIFFS class is through a modified const char* value.
+The first method `openFile` accesses data stored in the SPIFFS is through a modified const char* value.
 This method takes a filename, a char pointer to an output C String buffer, and the size of the number of bytes to read from the file.
 The function will return true if it stored the data in the char pointer and false if it failed for any reason.

 > It should be noted that if the number of bytes asked to read will be automatically limited to the size of the file.
 Using the getFileSize() method before this is useful to set a char array of the correct size.